Employers don’t spend much time reading resumes. Most say they spend only 20 – 30 seconds.

 Have you used bullets (which are easier to read) to list your accomplishments?

 Is your resume an appropriate length?
 A good resume is two pages in length although no one will object if it goes to a third page.

-Have you saved your resume with a title that makes sense to the receiver?
-For example, use “Resume – Allan Ferguson” not something like “030718v2” which I assume meant March 7, 2018 (version 2) when I received it.
+Have you saved your resume with a name that makes sense to the receiver?
+Try using “Resume – your name”

 Have you put yourself in the employer’s shoes and read the resume from their perspective?

 Lastly, are you sure there are no typos or spelling errors?